Step-by-Step Redis Cluster Slot Migration Guide

 --cluster-yes

 During execution, the source node transitions to MIGRATING.
-Queries for unmigrated keys in the target range return ASK <slot> <target-host>:<target-port>.
+Queries for keys in the target range that have already moved return ASK <slot> <target-host>:<target-port>.
 The client must follow the ASK redirect, issue an ASKING command, and retry the original operation.
-Once all keys are transferred, CLUSTER SETSLOT <slot> NODE <dest_node_id> is issued to the destination and source nodes to assign the slot to its new owner, and gossip propagates the updated ownership map. (redis-cli --cluster reshard performs this finalization automatically; SETSLOT ...
-STABLE only clears the transient migrating/importing state and does not transfer ownership.)
+Once all keys are transferred, redis-cli --cluster reshard issues CLUSTER SETSLOT <slot> NODE <dest_node_id> to both the destination and source nodes to assign the slot to its new owner, and gossip propagates the updated ownership map.

 sequenceDiagram